AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

       ![Selecting the sample banner image file for mobile](./assets/pb-tutorial1-row-settings-background-mobile-image-selected.png)<!-- zoom -->

-   - Scroll back to the top of the page and click **Save** to save the settings and return to the Page Builder workspace.
+   - Scroll back to the top of the page and click **[!UICONTROL Save]** to save the settings and return to the [!DNL Page Builder] workspace.

       The background appears on the stage and extends the full width of the row.